googlearchive/firebase-dart/README.md

 ### Remote Config tests

 In order to test remote config, you need to obtain service account credentials for your Firebase project.
-Each Firebase project has a defaul service account that will work for this purpose.
+Each Firebase project has a default service account that will work for this purpose.
 The service account can be found in the GCP console by choosing the project, then in the menu: IAM & admin > Service accounts.